adamectimotei/jwt-threat-matrix/attacks/kid-header-injection.md

 ## Defense

-- Never trust user-supplied `kid` values without validation.
+- Never trust user-supplied `kid` values without validation
-- Maintain a strict allowlist of valid `kid` values.
+- Maintain a strict allowlist of valid `kid` values
-- Sanitize and canonicalize paths before use.
+- Sanitize and canonicalize paths before use
-- Use parameterized queries for any DB lookups.
+- Use parameterized queries for any DB lookups
-- Avoid using user input in OS-level functions like `open()`.
+- Avoid using user input in OS-level functions like `open()`

 ---